1 Welcome to The Eternal City of Rome.

 Rome is not only the modern capital of Italy, but also a spectacular encyclopedia of living history.
 You will be met on arrival at Rome's Fiumicino Leonardo da Vinci Airport.
 At 09:30, 12:30 and 15:30 transfers depart for your hotel.
 Join your Travel Director at 17:30 and get to know your fellow travellers over a pleasant evening during your Welcome Dinner at a local restaurant.
-(DW) Stay Two Nights: Hotel Romanico Palace, Rome
+(DW) Stay: Romanico Palace, Rome.

 In the morning, you will be joined by a Local Expert to guide you through the art collection of the Vatican Museums, culminating beneath Michelangelo's famous ceiling in the Sistine Chapel.
 Your VIP visit includes fast-tracked entry and a behind-the-scenes look at the Bramante Staircase, a part of the Vatican usually closed to visitors.
 More of Michelangelo's genius is on display next door in St. Peter's Basilica.
 With time at leisure, perhaps venture inside the Colosseum to learn about the mighty Gladiators?
 Rome is about art, antiquity, piazzas and pizzazz, and our included walking exploration has it in abundance.
 Toss a coin into the spectacular Trevi Fountain, see the Pantheon, the best preserved monument from the Roman period, and enjoy free time in Piazza Navona.
 (B)

 Enjoy a delightful drive through rolling countryside dotted with cypress trees, passing vineyards and olive groves to Pisa.
 With a Local Expert, view the incredible Leaning Tower in the Square of Miracles from which Galileo is said to have conducted experiments on velocity and gravity.
 See the splendid cathedral and baptistery, decorated with mosaics and designs in solid marble.
 Your journey continues to the pretty seaside resort of Santa Margherita Ligure.
-(B/DW) Stay Two Nights: Best Western Regina Elena, Santa Margherita Ligure
+(B/DW) Stay: Best Western Regina Elena, Santa Margherita Ligure.

 Head for the famous Cinque Terre, which translates to Five Lands, located on a gorgeously wild yet hospitable part of the coastline and a UNESCO World Heritage Site.
 Visit two of the picturesque fishing villages before taking the train to Santa Margherita Ligure, and then journeying on to Portofino.
 There is plenty of time for you to admire the coloured houses, browse the boutiques and stay a while in the cafe bars on the piazzetta, watching the yachts moored in the harbour.
 Should weather permit, return with a cruise along the rugged Ligurian coast to your hotel in the resort of Santa Margherita.
 (B)